 “Placement is key for less maintenance...it can always be customized to suit individual needs and lifestyle requirements,” Kim says.

-While in the salon, Kim advises a mix of Smartbond and Powermix.
+While in the salon, Kim advises using Powermix.
 At home, though, your care routine will differ depending on which side of ash beige your final hair color swings toward.
-To heighten the ashy notes, choose Serie Expert Blondifier Gloss Shampoo.
-If on the other hand, you’re covering gray, the Serie Expert Inforcer Shampoo’s strengthening, anti-breakage formula may be the smart choice.
+To heighten the ashy notes, choose Serie Expert Blondifier Illuminating Shampoo.
+If on the other hand, you’re covering gray, the Serie Expert Inforcer Anti-Breakage Shampoo’s strengthening, anti-breakage formula may be the smart choice.

 Armed with Kim’s expert advice, you’re armed to start 2019 with the best brunette shades in the business.